graysonkent/graysonkent.github.io/_posts/2017-11-24-various-methods-for-finding-endianness.md

 | od -to2
 ```

-Then, `od` translates "I" into octal 2-byte units using its `-t` flag to output in octal 2-byte units via the `-o2` flag.
+Then, `od` translates "I" into octal 2-byte units with the `-o2` flag.

 Here is what the current output looks like on my system: